-Solving Baer Wave Equation Reduced to Three-Parameter Eigenvalue Problem by Dynamic Thread-Based Computing
+Solving Baer Wave Equation Reduced To Three-Parameter Eigenvalue Problem by Dynamic Thread-Based Computing

 Date